Print Version

 What is the treatment for meningitis?

 Not all meningitis types need medicine to get better.
 Most people with viral meningitis get better on their own, with bed rest, lots of fluids and medicine to relieve fever and headache.
 With bacterial and fungal meningitis, you may be sick enough to be admitted to hospital.
-Bacterial meningitis can be treated with a number of different antibiotics
+Bacterial meningitis can be treated with several different antibiotics depending on the specific “bug”.

 How is meningitis spread?